OpenFAST/openfast/docs/source/user/api_change.rst

 ServoDyn                                      67   NumSStC            0             NumSStC      - Number of substructure structural controllers (integer)
 ServoDyn                                      68   SStCfiles          "unused"      SStCfiles    - Name of the files for substructure structural controllers (quoted strings) [unused when NumSStC==0]
 ============================================= ==== =============== ========================================================================================================================================================================================================

--  ServoDyn

-   -  The input file parser is updated to a keyword/value pair based input.
-      Each entry must have a corresponding keyword with the same spelling as expected
-   -  The TMD submodule of ServoDyn is replaced by an updated Structural Control module (StC) with updated capabilities and input file.

 ============================================= ====== =============== ======================================================================================================================================================================================================
 Modified in OpenFAST dev